 For example, Florida allows for simplified probate (called summary administration) in cases where an estate has probate assets valued at $75,000 or less.

-There are even some states that have adopted alternatives to the probate procedures for families with no real property and assets.
-In Texas, if the estate is small and includes only personal property, the state allows families to use informal family settlement.
-These simplified procedures save families probate court fees, executor’s fees, and attorney’s fees.
+Even some states have adopted alternatives to the probate procedures for families with no real property and assets.
+In Texas, if the estate is small and includes only personal property, the state allows families to use informal settlements.
+These simplified procedures save families probate court, executor, and attorney’s fees.

 5 Ways to Transfer Assets Without Probate